ExperimentalAvionics/FDR/README.md

 ## Release Notes: ##

+### 2021-10-20 ###
+* Changed the way filename created.
+Now a new log file will be created every time the system started.
+New filename structure: fdr_YYYY-MM-DD_HHMISS.csv

 ### 2021-06-17 ###
 * Minor change: log frequency chnged from 5 seconds to every 2 seconds